JoseAntonio5/Stylised-Personal-Site/README.md

 P.S.
 Projeto desenvolvido em setembro de 2020.

 ##### 🇺🇸
 This project is from the course [The Complete 2022 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) taught by [Dr. Angela Yu](https://www.udemy.com/user/4b4368a3-b5c8-4529-aa65-2056ec31f37e/) on Udemy.
-This project lectures can be found at the section 5 of the course.
+Its lectures can be found at the section 5 of the course.

 The goal of those classes is to learn more about HTML and some CSS properties.
 The project is a way to put every content learned thought the course into practice.